spoofzu/DeepViolet/README.md

 <li>DOXX organizational computing enviroments by examinging infrastructure metadata</li>
 </ul>
 <p/>
 Use certificate metadata along with your own shell scripts in new and creative ways.
-Let me know what you find useful, missing, or broken.
 <p/>
 <b>INSTALLATION & USE INSTRUCTIONS</b>, 1) make sure Java 8+ installed, 2) download dvUI.jar to your desktop from the Release tab near the top of the screen, double-click to run 3) alternatively, download dvCMD.jar and run in your shell scripts.
 <p/>